 Registration & Participation

-The online registration to the conference is only possible via the online registration platform until 27 March 2024.
-Please kindly note that everyone who wants to attend the conference or single sessions, must create an account and register.
-If you create an account, you can for instance check your registration or make additional programme bookings later.
+The online registration to the conference is only possible via the online registration platform which is available until 2 April 2025.
+Please kindly note that everyone who wants to attend the conference or single sessions, must create an account and register, with which you can check your registration or make additional programme bookings later.
+If you participated in DATE 2024 in Valencia, Spain, please use the same login data.

 Share this page on social media